uche789/understanding-web-development/README.md

 # Understanding Frontend

 ## Introduction
-Aggregation of questions and answers covering well-known topics about Frontend development.
+Aggregation of well-known topics about Frontend development.

+*This is still a work in progress.*

 ## Table of contents
 * [Acronymns](acronymn.md)